marina601/easy-cocktail-recipes/TESTING.md

    -- Recipes Page has presented the only error where some missing semicolons had to be added

 ### User stories testing:

+### Note:
+Going through the use stories I have realized the user journey throughout the site is not clearly marked out.
+Therefore, I have added call to action buttons on every page providing a user with a clear direction what the next step should be.
+The website has a natural flow now taking the user from the HOME page > RECIPE page > ABOUT page > CONTACT page.

+The user can choose two options navigating the website either by following call to action buttons or by choosing their desired page from the sticky menu.

 ### Testing user stories from UX section of README.md